-The GASB 68 "Schedules of Employer Allocation" and "Schedules of Pension Amounts by Employer" as of March 31, 2016 will be posted to the OSC website by July 31, 2016.
+The GASB 68 "Schedules of Employer Allocation" and "Schedules of Pension Amounts by Employer" as of March 31, 2016 have been posted to the OSC website.

 The tables that follow show net assets, benefits paid and the actuarially determined contributions that have been made over the last ten years.
 See also "State Retirement System - Contributions and Funding" above.